 Xylitol is a naturally occurring sugar alcohol that is usually found in fruits and vegetables.
-It’s not very nutrient dense (like stevia), and is relative low in glycemic index so it does not dramatically affect blood sugar levels.
+It is as sweet as sugar, but 40% less caloric.
 Many people enjoy this sweetener because it is very close to the sweetness of sugar and can easily be substituted.

-Note/Warning: Xylitol is extremely toxic to dogs and can be lethal in just small doses.
-Make sure if you have animals and you are using this sweetener, make sure you keep it (and anything you make with it) out of reach.
+Note/Warning: Xylitol is toxic to many different types of animals and can be lethal to cats and dogs in small doses.
+If you have animals and you are using this sweetener, make sure you keep it (and anything you make with it) out of reach.

-Recommendation: Use sparingly.
-Although this is a great sweetener and can be used in almost an exact replacement of sugar, it can cause gastric distress when over-eaten and may impair ketone production.
-It is also extremely harmful to dogs, so if you’re an animal lover, it may not be best to have around.
+Recommendation: Use sparingly with other sweeteners.
+Although this is a great sweetener and can be used as an almost exact replacement of sugar, it can cause gastric distress when over-eaten and may impair ketone production.
+It is also extremely harmful to dogs and cats, so if you’re an animal lover, it may not be best to have around.

 Maltitol – GI: 36

-However, due to the current laws we have, many products are allowed to calculate these out of the net carb counts and many people are secretly consuming hidden carbs.
-This one is best to avoid.
+However, due to the current laws we have, many products are allowed to calculate these out of the net carb counts.
+As a result, many people are consuming more sugars than they think with their “low-carb” products.

 Many also complain of the laxative effects maltitol has.
 It’s commonly associated with stomach issues including bloating, diarrhea, and abdominal pain, more so than xylitol and erythritol.

 Recommendation: Skip it.
-Although it’s one of the most commonly consumed sugar alcohol, it has quite a high glycemic index and can cause a lot of gastric distress.
+Although it’s one of the most commonly consumed sugar alcohols, it has a relatively high glycemic index and can cause a lot of gastric distress.
 Not to mention many people complain about it kicking them out of a ketosis.
 If you are looking for a better sugar replacement from the sugar alcohol category, try erythritol or xylitol instead.

 Sucralose – GI: Variable

-Before we talk about sucralose, there is a slight controversy about the glycemic index.
-There’s many sources claiming many different numbers, but on an average we see that it’s about 80 in powdered form.
+Before we talk explicitly about sucralose, there is a slight controversy about the glycemic index.
+There are many sources claiming different numbers, but on average, we see that it’s about 80 GI in powdered bulked form (Splenda).
 The bad part about this is that it’s higher than sugar and can cause big spikes in blood sugar – so you should try to avoid the powdered form for the keto diet.

-The good part about it is that it typically can be found in liquid form too.
+The good part about it is that sucralose can typically be found in pure form (liquid and powdered) too.
 This goes an extremely long way when it comes to sweetening things: it’s 600 times sweeter than sugar.

 Aspartame – GI: 0

 Recommendation: Avoid it.
-Although there is much controversy around this (and nothing has definitively been proven), there are much better sources of sweet out there and it’s always best to be safe than sorry.
+Although there is much controversy around this (and nothing has definitely been proven), there are much better sources of sweet out there, and it’s always best to be safe than sorry.

 Saccharin – GI: Variable